johnlindquist/midjourney/ranked.md

-a scene in the style of German Expressionist film, old film still the reality barrier concept art anime adventure video game poster with armed characters, colorful, 4K ecologist fantastic adventure cute dmt creature in a nebula, multiverse, beautiful, serene, cosmic, magical cat with hat doing karate, Gustave doré style candy princess unicorn in the great hall of god's library, by james gurney + greg rutkowski, epic and stunning artwork, intricate details, overwhelming complexity, layers of profundity, containing all the knowledge of the universe, a floating glowing sphere at the center of the room, dramatic lighting, elite party on the steps of the library night vikings colonizing space a slavic mage casting a spell pikachu in the style of Zdzisław Beksiński a futuristic BMW driving into Ghent in Belgium in the year 2050, hyper realsitic an ancient marble statue, hyper-realistic, 8k, studio lighting, very detailed, photo of the year pikachu on drugs eating stuff white human skull gothic, ultra realistic, unreal engine, octane render, A fully ultradetailed and beautiful painting of a wizard with an evil smile , trending on artstation, pinterest and deviantart
-Rewinside fighting with Julian Bam on the Moon, in the background are some blue Explosions and a futuristic Spaceship.
-Yelly Beans and realistic, purple Stars are Floating in the Sky. glauque you don’t know what you are doing
+a scene in the style of German Expressionist film, old film still the reality barrier concept art anime adventure video game poster with armed characters, colorful, 4K cute dmt creature in a nebula, multiverse, beautiful, serene, cosmic, magical cat with hat doing karate, Gustave doré style in the great hall of god's library, by james gurney + greg rutkowski, epic and stunning artwork, intricate details, overwhelming complexity, layers of profundity, containing all the knowledge of the universe, a floating glowing sphere at the center of the room, dramatic lighting, elite party on the steps of the library night pikachu in the style of Zdzisław Beksiński a futuristic BMW driving into Ghent in Belgium in the year 2050, hyper realsitic an ancient marble statue, hyper-realistic, 8k, studio lighting, very detailed, photo of the year white human skull gothic, ultra realistic, unreal engine, octane render, Rewinside fighting with Julian Bam on the Moon, in the background are some blue Explosions and a futuristic Spaceship.
+Yelly Beans and realistic, purple Stars are Floating in the Sky. you don’t know what you are doing
-Wanderer above the sea of fog reimagined by Caspar David Friedrich, hyperrealist style cat sunbathing on the street
-A devil playing soccer, realistic steampunk hell with devils and demons cyberpunk Istanbul
-Upung man in Paris 2045 cyberpunk under a transparent dome evil dark warrior with short white hair and black eyes with huge sword, everything surrounded by shadows New Years eve in time square but every person is guy fieri and there are hot dogs falling from the sky photorealistic unreal engine
+Wanderer above the sea of fog reimagined by Caspar David Friedrich, hyperrealist style Upung man in Paris 2045 cyberpunk under a transparent dome New Years eve in time square but every person is guy fieri and there are hot dogs falling from the sky photorealistic unreal engine
 CTHULHU , As a Old Vintage Sepia photography , Symmetric,collage , Cellshading,Inked matte painting
-steam punk star wars
-Bazooka, white background, designed by Jack Kirby, illustrated by John Berkey, Ralph McQuarrie, Bob Peak, Drew Struzan, Robert McGinnis, Greg and Tim Hildebrandt, Kazuhiko Sano, Ashley Wood, Tom Jung, Bill Sienkiewicz, yoji shinkawa, Bob eggleton, ethereal, ultra detailed, textural soldiers carrying flowers wild west saloon humanoid weeping spirit
+Bazooka, white background, designed by Jack Kirby, illustrated by John Berkey, Ralph McQuarrie, Bob Peak, Drew Struzan, Robert McGinnis, Greg and Tim Hildebrandt, Kazuhiko Sano, Ashley Wood, Tom Jung, Bill Sienkiewicz, yoji shinkawa, Bob eggleton, ethereal, ultra detailed, textural
 In the foreground on an apocalyptic battlefield - a group of heavily armoured Space Orcs are waging war genshin impact character battle hyper realistic 8k human-sized deer.
-1800s clothing. tintype a welder welding a shipwreck under water thrive and decay, a yellow lancia delta hf turbo taking off from earth codex of angelic inspiration by Anton Pieck and Jacek Yerka, blessed transformation by Maria Sibylla Merian a portrait view of a ninja-geisha with a glimpse of neon red and a glimpse of neon purple the invasion, photo real, dark, cinematic, sci-fi, atmospheric, cinematic lighting, highly detailed, 4k dark and creepy and dilapidated room with a painting of hell glowing red female vampire, flirting look, full body, extremy long platinum blonde hair, luring, wearing red and white leather corset, portrait, round sweet face, beautiful, symmetrical face, wlop, soft light, high detail
+1800s clothing. tintype a welder welding a shipwreck under water a yellow lancia delta hf turbo taking off from earth codex of angelic inspiration by Anton Pieck and Jacek Yerka, blessed transformation by Maria Sibylla Merian a portrait view of a ninja-geisha with a glimpse of neon red and a glimpse of neon purple the invasion, photo real, dark, cinematic, sci-fi, atmospheric, cinematic lighting, highly detailed, 4k female vampire, flirting look, full body, extremy long platinum blonde hair, luring, wearing red and white leather corset, portrait, round sweet face, beautiful, symmetrical face, wlop, soft light, high detail
-&lt; light pink Cherry Blossom,Disney Castle,clouds, dramatic clouds above,dreamy, Many Flowering cherry,A few Flowering cherry,ultra wide shot, Magnificent and fantastic John Howe landscape, pink clouds, Fairy tale, atmospheric, hyper realistic, 8k, epic composition, cinematic, octane render, artstation landscape vista photography by Carr Clifton &amp; Galen Rowell, 16K resolution, Landscape veduta photo by Dustin Lefevre &amp; tdraw, 8k resolution, detailed landscape painting by Ivan Shishkin, DeviantArt, Flickr, rendered in Enscape, Miyazaki, Nausicaa Ghibli, Breath of The Wild, 4k detailed post processing, artstation, rendering by octane, unreal engine jesus monochrome painting of a sci-fi futuristic space elevator by Jon Berkey raining in the crimon valley
-Lisbon drawn by Moebius, landsapce, 16:9, Cinematic lighting, Detailed, Environment, Illustration dark and gold geometric background to use in webdesign, character art, video game style, final boss, unreal engine, vfx, cinematic lighting, photoreal, insane details, hyper realistic, symmetrical composition, octane, concept art, concept art, colorful, rule of thirds, Baptist John baptize a zombie in Beijing Palace Museum, trending on Artstation beautiful
+&lt; light pink Cherry Blossom,Disney Castle,clouds, dramatic clouds above,dreamy, Many Flowering cherry,A few Flowering cherry,ultra wide shot, Magnificent and fantastic John Howe landscape, pink clouds, Fairy tale, atmospheric, hyper realistic, 8k, epic composition, cinematic, octane render, artstation landscape vista photography by Carr Clifton &amp; Galen Rowell, 16K resolution, Landscape veduta photo by Dustin Lefevre &amp; tdraw, 8k resolution, detailed landscape painting by Ivan Shishkin, DeviantArt, Flickr, rendered in Enscape, Miyazaki, Nausicaa Ghibli, Breath of The Wild, 4k detailed post processing, artstation, rendering by octane, unreal engine painting of a sci-fi futuristic space elevator by Jon Berkey Lisbon drawn by Moebius, landsapce, 16:9, Cinematic lighting, Detailed, Environment, Illustration dark and gold geometric background to use in webdesign, character art, video game style, final boss, unreal engine, vfx, cinematic lighting, photoreal, insane details, hyper realistic, symmetrical composition, octane, concept art, concept art, colorful, rule of thirds, Baptist John baptize a zombie in Beijing Palace Museum, trending on Artstation beautiful
-Rusted mecha robot reading a magazine on top of a skyscrapper, hyperrealistic, 8k, photorealistic, extremely detailed, ar 16:9 bird's eye view, plants growing in the living room of a dwelling house, green trees and bushes growing inside the monastery, white light, by james jean, Art Nouveau, trending on artstation, abandoned sleeping camp inside the monastery, wide angle, bright shadows, 8k, hyperdetailed, cinematic devil meets the grim reaper in the cyberpunk city on night Frocen water drop on a golden table 3D render
+Rusted mecha robot reading a magazine on top of a skyscrapper, hyperrealistic, 8k, photorealistic, extremely detailed, ar 16:9 bird's eye view, plants growing in the living room of a dwelling house, green trees and bushes growing inside the monastery, white light, by james jean, Art Nouveau, trending on artstation, abandoned sleeping camp inside the monastery, wide angle, bright shadows, 8k, hyperdetailed, cinematic
-Joker evil smile
-dreadlock lilac cyan fox
+Frocen water drop on a golden table 3D render
 A big scene where a knight comes out of the snow to fight against a white lion, yellow and blue colors, 4K, realistic style, artstation, fantasy, rpg, octane render, back light, engraving, simple, clean, highly detailed, intricate a 3d framed portrait of billowing ornately stitched black silk cloth with detailed olivine and topaz patterns being absorbed by dense holograms that are transforming into magnificent doors, atmospheric perspective, style of masamune shirow, style of brian sum, style of satoshi kon, style of peter mohrbacher
-Portrait of a symmetrical winged gothic biomechanical demoness in high-tech purple dark neon cathedral, wide angle, hyperrealism, photorealistic, volumetric lighting, cinematic, vfx, in the style of Ralph McQarrie, postprocessing, 8k render, Octane, Back to the future delorean, graphic illustration, creative design, techwear, cyberpunk, concept art, graffiti, by ashley wood and Jamie Hewlett, a nebula playing guitar, realistic, album cover, 4k bmx rider in the style of the evil empire album cover by rage against the machine young Milla Jovovich as Ellen Ripley a one armed disabled female warrior priestess, she has only one arm in which she carries a gleaming blade, the other arm ends above the elbow as a stump, amputee, she is surrounded by shadows bathed in neon, horror, sci-fi, post apocalyptic, cyberpunk, fantasy, cinematic, dark fantasy desert of blue sand under a black cloudless sky with a teal glow on the horizon landscape a world sand and hot shattered glass int the wind, thunder and lightning striking this world while fire consume half the planet on a beautiful nice kind warmly background made of pastel colours
+Back to the future delorean, graphic illustration, creative design, techwear, cyberpunk, concept art, graffiti, by ashley wood and Jamie Hewlett, a nebula playing guitar, realistic, album cover, 4k young Milla Jovovich as Ellen Ripley desert of blue sand under a black cloudless sky with a teal glow on the horizon landscape a world sand and hot shattered glass int the wind, thunder and lightning striking this world while fire consume half the planet on a beautiful nice kind warmly background made of pastel colours
 1920s retrofuturistic paris by moebius jean giraud cyberpunk city at war in sand storm
-Ethereum will on the wisp in a swamp just crying a portrait of a female ninja with a glimpse of neon red and a glimpse of neon purple Silver Transparent translucent airship gleaming dirigible Sorrowful Grim Reaper, gilded gold, holding out hand, detailed, 8k, cinematic lighting
+Ethereum will on the wisp in a swamp a portrait of a female ninja with a glimpse of neon red and a glimpse of neon purple Silver Transparent translucent airship gleaming dirigible Sorrowful Grim Reaper, gilded gold, holding out hand, detailed, 8k, cinematic lighting